 How to make a complaint

-Disputes under the Organisation of Working Time Act 1997 or the Maternity Protection Acts should be referred by making a complaint within 6 months of the dispute occurring.
-You must use the online complaint form available on workplacerelations.ie.
-However this time limit may be extended for up to 12 months if there was reasonable cause for not bringing the complaint within the first 6 months.
+You must make a complaint within 6 months of the dispute occurring.
+The time limit may be extended for up to 12 months if there was reasonable cause for not bringing the complaint within the first 6 months.

 The Health and Safety Authority has published a booklet, Guidance for Employers and Employees on Night and Shift Work (pdf).